 Rochford District Council recognises the need to enable people to participate, to put in place mechanisms that allow people to have their voices heard.
-A wide range of techniques will be used in an attempt to engage with as wide a range of people as possible, subject to time and resource constraints.
-The Council will consider the use of the following techniques:
+A variety of techniques will be used in an attempt to engage with as wide a range of people as possible, subject to time and resource constraints.
+In addition to writing to statutory consultees, organisations and groups on the Council's Local Development Framework database, the Council will use the following techniques: